Genocide of the Ingrian Finns: Genocide

 Flags of Ingria, Finland, and East-Karelia at half-mast as a protest against deportations at the Old Student House, Helsinki in 1934.

 In 1926 Leningrad Oblast had a population of 115,000 Ingrians, alongside 15,500 Finnish Finns.
 Soviet repression began with the forced collectivization in 1928.
-Between 1929 and 1931, around 18,000 people were deported from areas near the Finnish border, consisting of up to 16% of the total Ingrian Finnish population, with Ukrainians, Tartars and Russians settled in their place.
+Between 1929 and 1931, around 18,000 people were deported from areas near the Finnish border, consisting of up to 16% of the total Ingrian Finnish population, with Ukrainians, Tatars, and Russians settled in their place.
 Further deportations followed: 7,000 in 1935, and in 1936 a total of 26,000–27,000 were deported.
 In the 1939 census, the total number of Finns in Leningrad Oblast was reported as 114,600.
 The deported became, in practice, forced settlers and laborers.
 Deportations were carried out hastily, and the housing, tools, and access to food and healthcare were extremely inadequate, leading to high mortality.

 The Soviet regime also targeted the Ingrian intelligentsia and religious leadership.
 Lutheran pastors and church workers were imprisoned, deported, or executed, while churches were converted into clubs and warehouses.
 In 1937 all Finnish-language schools, publications, and broadcasts were closed down, and Ingrian village councils and cultural institutions were abolished.
 Ingrian Finns were terrorized and coerced in ways that would now be described by the terms "genocide" and "ethnic cleansing".

 During the 1937–1938 Finnish Operation of the NKVD, 4,000 Ingrian Finns were shot and over 10,000 deported to prison camps.
 By 1939 the Ingrian Finnish population had decreased to about 50,000, which was about 43% of 1928 population figures, and the Ingrian Finn national district was abolished.

 Following the German invasion of the Soviet Union and the beginning of the Leningrad Blockade, in early 1942 all 20,000 Ingrian Finns remaining in Soviet-controlled territory were deported to Siberia.
 Most of the Ingrian Finns living in German-occupied territory were forcibly evacuated to Finland in 1943–1944.
-After Finland sued for peace, it was forced to return the evacuees.
+Following the Moscow Armistice, Finland was forced to return the evacuees.
 Soviet authorities did not allow the 55,733 people who had been handed over to settle back in Ingria, and instead deported them to central regions of Russia.
 The main regions of Ingrian Finns forced settlement were the interior areas of Siberia, Central Russia, and Tajikistan.